Navezjt/HunyuanDiT/README.md

 > [**DialogGen:Multi-modal Interactive Dialogue System for Multi-turn Text-to-Image Generation**](https://arxiv.org/abs/2403.08857)<br>

-## 🔥🔥🔥 Tencent Hunyuan Bot
+## 🔥🔥🔥 News!!

+* May 22, 2024: 🚀 We introduce TensorRT version for Hunyuan-DiT acceleration, which achieves **47%** acceleration on NVIDIA GPUs.
+Please check [TensorRT-libs](https://huggingface.co/Tencent-Hunyuan/TensorRT-libs) for instructions.
+* May 22, 2024: 💬 We support demo running multi-turn text2image generation now.
+Please check the [script](#using-gradio) below.

+## 🤖 Try it on the web

-Welcome to [Tencent Hunyuan Bot](https://hunyuan.tencent.com/bot/chat), where you can explore our innovative products!
+Welcome to our web-based [**Tencent Hunyuan Bot**](https://hunyuan.tencent.com/bot/chat), where you can explore our innovative products!
 Just input the suggested prompts below or any other **imaginative prompts containing drawing-related keywords** to activate the Hunyuan text-to-image generation feature.
 Unleash your creativity and create any picture you desire, **all for free!**

 You can use simple prompts similar to natural language text